dzacca/zfs_on_root/README.md

 to set up VMs or play around with ZFS-based installation of Ubuntu.
 The script is based on the documentation from [OpenZFS](https://openzfs.github.io/openzfs-docs/Getting%20Started/Ubuntu/Ubuntu%2022.04%20Root%20on%20ZFS.html#step-5-grub-installation), [ZFSBootMenu](https://docs.zfsbootmenu.org/en/v2.2.x/index.html), and with some ideas taken from  [ubuntu-server-zfsbootmenu](https://github.hscsec.cn/Sithuk/ubuntu-server-zfsbootmenu).
 The script currently install Ubuntu on a single disk, with zpool encrypted with native ZFS encryption, and no ZSys installation (I don't use ZSys and it will be deprecated in any case).
-The layout of the partition is a modified version of what used by ZFSBootMenu as I do create the following:
+The layout of the partition is a modified version of what used by ZFSBootMenu as I create the following:

 - Partition 1: EFI
-- Partition 2: Swap (size is automatically calcualated by the script based on the amount of memory you have
+- Partition 2: Swap (size is automatically calculated by the script based on the amount of memory you have
 - Partition 3: zroot

 The script is still work in progress and is not yet meant for production use.